Samsung sets goal to achieve 100% clean energy by 2050

 South Korea got 7.5% of its electricity from renewable sources in 2021, significantly lower than the 30% average among rich nations making up the Organization for Economic Cooperation and Development.
 Yoon’s government recently adjusted the country’s renewable energy target to 21% of the total energy mix by 2030, softening the 30% target announced by his Liberal predecessor, Moon Jae-in.

-Samsung acknowledged it would have a harder time converting to renewable electricity sources at home than at its foreign operations, where it aims to get to 100% clean energy by 2027.
+Samsung acknowledged it would have a Harder time Converting to renewable electricity sources at home than at its foreign operations, where it aims to get to 100% clean energy by 2027.
+It said renewable energy supplies in South Korea “have begun to expand but remain limited ,” while its electricity needs continue to rise as it boosts production at its domestic semiconductor lines to meet global demands.

 “As a long-term Investor in Korea, we are concerned about how the government plans to Reconcile the industry’s Desperate need for clean electricity to stay relevant in the long run,” Yoo-Kyung Park, APG’s Asia Pacific head of responsible investment and governance , said in a statement.